Exploiting Cultural Biases via Homoglyphs in Text-to-Image Synthesis: Introduction

 \section{Introduction}

-Text-guided image generation models, such as DALL-E~2~\citep{dalle_2}, have recently received a lot of attention from both the scientific community and the general public.
-Provided with a simple textual description, these models are able to generate high-quality images from different domains and styles.
-Whereas trained on large collections of public data from the internet, the learned knowledge and behavior of these models are only little understood and have already raised copyright concerns~\citep{heikkilae2022arist}.
-Previous research mainly focused on improving the generated images' quality and the models' understanding of complex text descriptions.
-See \cref{sec:background} for an overview of related work in text-to-image synthesis and possible attacks against such models.
+In recent months, text-driven image-generation models have received a lot of attention from researchers and the public.
+Provided with a simple textual description, the so-called prompt, they are able to generate high-quality images from different domains and styles.
+These models are trained on large collections of public data from the internet, yet little is known about their learned representation and behavior.
+Previous research on text-guided image generation mainly focused on improving the generated images' quality and the models' understanding of complex textual descriptions~\citep{song2020, nichol2021, hong22improving, imagen, glide}.

+Our research takes another direction and showcases the models' surprising behavior on prompts containing single non-Latin characters.
+Common text-to-image synthesis models are already known to be biased towards various societal representations, such as gender and ethnicity~\citep{bianchi2022, schramowski2023safe, luccioni23stablebias, friedrich23fair}, if prompted with standard Latin characters.
+We go one step further and show that cultural biases and stereotypes can explicitly be triggered by inserting single non-Latin characters into a prompt.
+For example, DALL-E~2~\citep{dalle_2} generates facial images with Asian or Indian appearance and stereotypes when provided with a generic description of a person and a single character replaced with a Korean or Indian character, as illustrated in \cref{fig:dalle_concept}.
+We identified similar behavior across different models, domains, and Unicode scripts, where the insertion of a single non-Latin character is sufficient to induce cultural biases in the generated images.

+Algorithmic fairness and discriminatory behavior are well-known, extensively researched \citep{ioannis2022augm, buyl2022alg, kasy2022, kallus2021, mehrabi2022}, and of great interest even outside the academic community~\citep{facebook_shitstorm2021}.
+In contrast, we show that Stable Diffusion~\citep{Rombach2022} and DALL-E~2 are very character-sensitive, and biased behavior can also be triggered explicitly on a character level.
+By adding non-Latin characters from local language scripts, users can move the image generation closer to their individual culture and break away from existing Western biases.
+It enables a simple way to express certain cultures in the image generation without requiring major changes to the prompt.

+However, malicious parties might also misuse this model behavior to intentionally add specific cultural stereotypes to cause harm.
+For example, a malicious prompt engineering tool could be used to force the generation of offensive or discriminatory images from benign text descriptions, harming users or a model's reputation.
+Imagine a user generating images of "an evil person", but instead of resulting in images depicting people of various groups of society, the model only generates faces reflecting a specific group.
+While this is clearly an undesired bias, users might not be aware of this fact due to their own (implicit) biases.
+Still, the results may affirm human stereotypes and be perceived as racist or discriminatory.